MichaelBalyan/TicTacToe_AI_Java/README.md

 <ul>
     <li>
-        <strong>Strategic AI:</strong> The AI analyzes the board to make offensive and
+        <strong>Strategic Computer Opponent:</strong> The game logic analyzes the board to
-        defensive decisions instead of choosing random moves.
+        make offensive and defensive decisions instead of choosing random moves.
     </li>
     <li>
         <strong>Object-Oriented Design:</strong> Built using encapsulation to ensure a